Cilindir/cilindir-landing-page/README.md

 ## 🌐 Hosting

 Our landing page is hosted with [GitHub Pages](https://docs.github.com/en/pages).
 Any new changes are automatically published whenever updates are merged into the `main` branch.

+## 🖼️ Hero section renders

+This section contains render image size details for the hero section’s tri-scene panels.

+Single tri-scene image (desktop): `4150 x 1440`

+2-panel scene (mobile): `1300 x 1440`

+1-panel scene (mobile): `900 x 1440`

+To avoid bloating the project, all renders are resized to a height of `500` pixels.
+For example, the tri-scene images for desktop are resized to `1440 × 500`.